Hertfordshire LEP's business support schemes include:

 💬 live chat from Monday-Friday, 8.30am-5.30pm

-Alternatively, speak to an expert from the Environmental Health team at your local council (visit your council's website for more information) or from Hertfordshire Trading Standards (details below):
+Access expert advice from the Environmental Health team at your local council (visit your council's website for more information), or from Hertfordshire Trading Standards (details below):

 ✉ email firstname.lastname@example.org